 Price & Currency: The variable price will refer to an individual product unit’s price, set to a certain currency.

-Picklist: Picklists are documents that organizations will send to Warehouse Pickers to fulfill customer orders.
-They describe what items you will need from the inventory as well as how many products the SKU and location of the warehouse.
-It is the start of the order fulfillment process.
+Picklist: Picklists are documents that organizations will send to warehouse pickers to fulfill customer orders.
+They describe what items you will need from the inventory, as well as the numbers of SKUs and the location of the warehouse.
+It initiates the order fulfillment process.

 Measurement: Measurement data is perhaps the most important attribute.
 Because it converts units from Imperial to metric, it is a defining feature of simpler international e-commerce.

 With many data types, there becomes a growing demand to manage specific data requirements.
 This is called data validation.
 The catalog management software of 2020 must offer validation rules for each sales channel’s requirements.